Zoom App Basic System requirements: (Windows-PC, MacOS, Linux)

 • Zoom Supported OS

-• Zoom Supported tablets and mobile devices
+• Zoom supports tablets and mobile devices

-• Zoom Supported browsers
+• Zoom-supported browsers

 • Processor and RAM requirements for Zoom